 Washington D.C.- On Thursday, The Charles Koch Institute and The Cato Institute co-hosted a panel discussion in the Russell Senate Office Building, on how American policy views have changed from the boomer generation to millennials to generation Z.

-The panel included William Kruger of the Charles Koch Institute and Trevor Thrall of the Cato Institute who recently co-authored a study which analyzes decades' worth of survey data related to Americans' views on foreign policy, and how these views have evolved over the centuries.
+The panel included William Ruger of the Charles Koch Institute and Trevor Thrall of the Cato Institute who recently co-authored a study which analyzes decades' worth of survey data related to Americans' views on foreign policy, and how these views have evolved over the centuries.